 Course Requirements Checklist

-There will be 8 Discussion Board Forums throughout this course.
-The student is required to provide a thread in response to the provided topic for each forum.
-Each thread is to be at least 250 words and demonstrate course-related knowledge.
+There will be eight (8) Discussions throughout this course.
+The student is required to provide an original thread in response to the provided topic for each prompt.
+Each original thread must have at least 250 words and demonstrate course-related knowledge.
+The original thread must be done according to the guidelines of APA (current edition).
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 100 words.
+A biblical citation is also required, and it is not calculated as a part of the source count.

-Research Paper 2: An In-depth Examination of a Terrorist Group
+Research Paper: Examination of a Terrorist Group Assignment

 The student will choose a terrorist group and prepare an in-depth examination of it.
-The student may pick a simgle group or a larger grouping such as those who share a common ideology.
+The student may pick a single group or a larger grouping such as those who share a common ideology.
 For instance, one may pick ISIS or Al Qaeda or may choose to focus on Jihadist groups in general.
-Likewise, one may choose to examine the Klan or Neo-Nazis for example of right wing terrorist’s groups, etc. (The student will seek approval from the instructor through course room email by the end of Module/Week 1).
+Likewise, one may choose to examine the Klan or Neo-Nazis for example of right wing terrorist’s groups, etc. (The student will seek approval from the instructor through course room email by the end of Module 1: Week 1).
 The student will provide an in-depth analysis, starting with an overview of the group.
 The student will analyze the group’s overall ideology and its history.
 The geographic makeup of the group will be identified along with best known data such as size and activities past and present.
 The group’s tactics, behaviors, and methodologies of activity, including a discussion of force multipliers and terrorist structures and operational issues such as finance and administration, will be examined.
-The analysis will be written in standard APA formatting using headings and references.
+The analysis will be written APA (current edition) using headings and references.
 A minimum of 5 references is required.
 The examination must be at least 5 full pages of content.
-The paper will be submitted through SafeAssign.
+The paper will be submitted through Turnitin.

-Research Paper 3: The Nexus of Homeland Security and Terrorism
+Research Paper: The Nexus of Homeland Security and Terrorism Assignment